ThoughtGang/BGO/README.md

 All of the core functionality is implemented in plugins; the framework itself simply provides project management and a data model.

+The following Plugin interfaces are defined:
+ - analysis : Analyze the target, returning an AnalysisResults object
+ - decode_insn : Generate an Instruction object from a disassembled instruction (String)
+ - disassemble : Disassemble the target, creating Address and Instruction objects for each instruction.
+Takes a DisasmTask to determine the algorithm, and uses a decoder plugin for the ISA to create the Instruction object
+ - ident
+ - export : Export data from BGO to a plugin-defined file format
+ - import : Import data to BGO from a plugin-defined file format
+ - ident : Identify the type of a file or String of bytes
+ - load : Create memory maps for a Process object based on an executable file format (e.g. ELF)
+ - load_target : This loads one or more object files into a Process, then performs a disassembly on all entrypoints and (function) symbols in the Process.
+Performs the operations of load and disassemble plugins, and is generally provided by plugins for 3rd-party applications which perform the entire load-parse-disassemble cycle themselves, such as Metasm or IDA.
+Can also be used by an application to automate frequently-used combinations of load and disassemble plugins.
+ - parse_file : Create sections for a TargetFile object based on an executable file format (e.g. ELF).
+ - target : Add targets into a Project and perform analysis on them.
+The actions taken are determined by the plugin, and should be general (e.g. ident, parse, and load an executable file).
+This is used by applications to automate commonly-used analyses.
+ - unpack : Unpack an Image object to a new Image object.
+Used to convert compressed or encrypted Images to plaintext.

+unpack
+parse
+load
+target
+export
+analysis

 # License